Make an Impact

 The Foundation for MetroWest encompasses 33 cities and towns in Massachusetts’ MetroWest region including higher-need communities of Framingham, Waltham, Marlborough and Milford which together are home to 679K people, of which 37K live in poverty.
 The COVID-19 relief efforts of the Foundation for MetroWest have been focused on emergency response efforts to provide immediate food assistance and other basic necessities to the most vulnerable populations being impacted by the pandemic in the MetroWest region.
-Support of our relief funds will allow us to continue providing rapid response grants to strong nonprofits as they face ongoing increase in demand and work hard to adapt programs and services as they adhere to new regulations.Donate and learn more.
+The Foundation continues to provide rapid response grants to strong nonprofits as they face ongoing increase in demand and work hard to adapt programs and services as they adhere to new regulations.Donate and learn more.

 Greater Lowell Community Foundation